 The e-Commerce system should be available every day except during daily scheduled maintenance which occurs from 3:45AM (CST) until 8:00AM (CST).

 Students must be admitted to the program before they are able to register for classes.
 Students register for classes by using LORA, Loyola’s Online Records Access.
 To do so, see the FAQ question “What is LORA?” below.
-First-time students may contact the LIM Manager of Admissions concerning admissions and registration issues by emailing Diane Blair: firstname.lastname@example.org.
+First-time students may contact the LIM Manager of Admissions concerning admissions and registration issues by emailing Crystal Ramey: firstname.lastname@example.org.

-Students may view and download the course rotation, which is a projected schedule of courses to be offered each semester through summer 2016.
+Visit the Semester Course Offerings page to see upcoming courses.
+In addition, students may view and download the course rotation, which is a projected schedule of courses to be offered each semester.
+Find it on the Resources page.

-Blackboard is online course management software that allows you to easily access materials for your course and communicate with your professor and fellow students.
-Many classes use Blackboard as a way to distribute reading assignments and host discussions in-between class sessions.
-Classes will also be conducted on Blackboard in the event of an evacuation.
-Loyola’s Monroe Library has an online handout that briefly explains the basics of Blackboard for students, including how to log on.
-Access it at http://library.loyno.edu/assets/handouts/technology/students.pdf.
+Canvas is online learning management sustemthat allows you to easily access materials for your course and communicate with your professor and fellow students.
+Many classes use Canvas as a way to distribute reading assignments and host discussions in-between class meetings.
+Classes will also be conducted on Canvas in the event of a campus closure.
+Access Canvas through Loyola's Single Sign On.
+Loyola’s Monroe Library has a Canvas resources webpage.

 Loyola assigns each student an identification number also called a Campus Wide Identification Number (CWID).
 There are used instead of Social Security numbers on Loyola forms that ask for a student ID number.
 This eight-digit CWID number is assigned after admission to the program and is included in the student’s admission letter.
 Students also are able to find out their CWID numbers when they sign into LORA.
 It is recommended that students use the CWID whenever possible for security reasons.
 If a student forgets his or her CWID number, he or she can log into LORA to obtain it.